Grammarly Alternatives: Features & Pricing Table

-Hemingway a widely used text editor that focuses on making your content more compelling.
-They have just released a desktop app which you can use without an internet connection.
+They have just released a desktop app that you can use without an internet connection.
+It’s a paid app that you can get on Mac or Windows.

 - The program highlights wordy and lengthy sentences in your posts.
 It also flags passive constructions as they weaken the prose.

 - You get a handy formatting toolbar to make changes inline, such as applying italics, bold, bullets, and heading styles.

 - You can use Hemingway’s one-click integration to publish your content on WordPress and Medium.

 - If you’re writing website content, Hemingway applies HTML heading formatting and inserts links automatically.
 Simply export as HTML and publish on your website.

 - Hemingway is a blessing for editors, as they can send back reviewed documents with their markups intact.

 - One-time payment of $19.99